ankurs20/user-profile-sdk/README.md

 ### Integration Guide:

-1. Copy and paste user-profile-sdk-release.aar file into the app>libs directory.
+1. Add "user-profile-sdk-release.aar" file into the app>libs directory.
+It is located in binary directory.
 2. In app Gradle file write this
 ````
 repositories {